SoftwareBiz/loosegallery-wordpress/README.md

 For each customizable product:

 1. **Enable Customization**
-   - Check "Enable LooseGallery Customization" in product meta box
+   - Check "Enable Loose Gallery Customization" in product meta box

 2. **Select Domain**
-   - Choose which LooseGallery account/domain to use
+   - Choose which Loose Gallery account/domain to use
    - Only configured API keys appear in dropdown

 3. **Template Serial**
-   - Enter the template serial number from LooseGallery
+   - Enter the template serial number from Loose Gallery
    - This determines which template customers start with

 4. **Test Link** (optional)